llm-graph/postgres-mcp/README.md

     // In Cursor's settings.json or MCP configuration UI {
       "mcpServers": {
-        "fast-postgres-mcp": { // Unique name for Cursor "description": "MCP Server for PostgreSQL DBs (Main, Reporting)", "command": "bun",  // Use 'bun' or provide absolute path: "/Users/your_username/.bun/bin/bun" "args": [
+        "postgres-mcp": { // Unique name for Cursor "description": "MCP Server for PostgreSQL DBs (Main, Reporting)", "command": "bun",  // Use 'bun' or provide absolute path: "/Users/your_username/.bun/bin/bun" "args": [
             "run",
-            // *** CRITICAL: ABSOLUTE PATH to your server's entry point *** "/Users/your_username/projects/fast-postgres-mcp/src/index.ts" // CHANGE THIS
+            // *** CRITICAL: ABSOLUTE PATH to your server's entry point *** "/Users/your_username/projects/postgres-mcp/src/index.ts" // CHANGE THIS
           ],
           "env": {
             // .env file in project dir is loaded automatically by Bun.